NuGet/Home/proposed/2022/duplicate-nuget-item-error-handling.md

 This leads to issues as the ones described in [arcade/issues#5550](https://github.com/dotnet/arcade/issues/5550).

-The inconsistencies are likely and common in SDK based PackageReference projects.
+The inconsistencies are likely and common in SDK-based PackageReference projects.
 As such addressing those scenarios is the primary goal.

 ## Explanation